euyemura/myNotes/grounded-ruby/05_self_scope_visibility.md

 Also check out `new_car.rb`

- The biggest obstacle to understanding these examples is understanding the fact that classes are aobjects-and that every object, whether its a car, a person, or a class, gets to have its own stash of instance variables.
+ The biggest obstacle to understanding these examples is understanding the fact that classes are objects-and that every object, whether its a car, a person, or a class, gets to have its own stash of instance variables.
 Car and Hybrid can keep track of manufacturing numbers separately, thanks to the way instance variables are quarantined per objects

 Remember that instance variables always belong to the current self.